PanicInitiative/panicbutton.io/_posts/fr/0000-01-01-pact-cards-12-friend.md

 ---
+K00-layout: pact_hrd
+K01-title: Friend
+K02-cardNum: 7.1
+K03-categories: pact-cards
-bio: 'You are a friend of the human rights defender at risk.
+K05-bio: 'You are a friend of the human rights defender at risk.
 You are not a human rights professional, but you support the work of your friend and have committed to being active in case of an emergency.'
-talent: 'Friend of the family'
+K06-talent: 'Friend of the family'
-title: Friend
-token: 'Courier token'
+K07-token: 'Courier token'
-cardNum: 7.1
-layout: pact_hrd
-categories: pact-cards

 ---